-Now that your blog is all set up, it’s time to start publishing content.
+Now that your blog is set up, it’s time to start publishing content.

-The main reason people visit a blog is to consume information for a purpose.
-It could be for entertainment, education, solving a problem, research, communication, etc…
+People mainly visit a blog to consume information for a purpose.
+It could be entertainment, education, problem-solving, research, communication, etc.

 Your content needs to serve a purpose for you and your audience.
 There must be a reason why you’re writing and what benefits the readers.

 You need to answer these two questions before writing an article.
 The clearer you get, the better the content.

 Your answer will give direction to your writing.
 How you approach the content, the research process, what to include in your content, how to include it, and where.